1861

 - Honor Guard, President Lincoln’s Funeral Train (C Company Musician Samuel Pyers, Baltimore & Ohio Railroad, Washington, D.C. to Relay Station, Maryland, 21 April 1865)

-- Guard Duties, Old Military Prison, Washington, D.C. (per letters of prison commanding officer, Brevet Major-General John F. Hartanft, the 47th Pennsylvania Volunteers performed guard and possible pre-trial escort duties associated with the imprisonment of the Lincoln assassination conspirators on at least 9 May and the early morning of 10 May 1865; guard duties may also have been performed on days prior to 9 May)
+- Guard Duties, Washington Arsenal Penitentiary, Washington, D.C. (per letters of prison commanding officer, Brevet Major-General John F. Hartanft, the 47th Pennsylvania Volunteers performed guard duties associated with the imprisonment of the key Lincoln assassination conspirators in early May 1865; that assignment ended on the morning of 10 May 1865)

 Provost (military police) and Reconstruction Duties, Charleston, South Carolina (mid-June 1865 – early January 1866)